harnold8/aikef_code/README.md

 ## Getting Started:
 Before you start you should make sure you are using a 64-bit linux system (you can type "uname -m" into a terminal, the output should be \textit{x86\_64}).
-*Makefile for compilation already included in
+* Makefile (to compile the code) already included in the root folder
-*job file for cluster submission in the bin folder
+* job file for cluster submission in the bin folder